CommonWealthRobotics/bowler-script-kernel/README.md

 ```
 ##All platforms
 ```
+  Usage:

-  Usage: java -jar BowlerScriptKernel.jar -s .. # This will load one script after the next
+  java -jar BowlerScriptKernel.jar -s .. # This will load one script after the next

-  Usage: java -jar BowlerScriptKernel.jar -p .. # This will load one script then take the list of objects returned and pss them to the next script as its 'args' variable
+  java -jar BowlerScriptKernel.jar -p .. # This will load one script then take the list of objects returned and pss them to the next script as its 'args' variable

+  java -jar BowlerScriptKernel.jar -r <Groovy,Clojure,Jython> #Starts a repl fo interactive robot coding

 ```